 Added by Dr. Jane Lyons on May 28, 2014 at 10:52am — No Comments

 What draws me back to Ireland over and over again?
 There’s the stunning physical beauty.
 But what makes a beautiful place so special?
 For me, it’s the people: their intellect, passion, warmth and wit.
-There’s…Continue
+There’s no better place to find this than in an Irish pub and in the…Continue

 Added by P.J.
 Francis on April 19, 2014 at 11:30pm — No Comments